jfut/ganeti-rpm/doc/install-rhel.md

 # Ganeti installation tutorial for RHEL/CentOS/Scientific Linux

-This documentation is the short version for RHEL/CentOS/Scientific Linux and Fedora.
+This documentation is the short version for RHEL/CentOS/Scientific Linux.

 Official full version: